You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 value.
 We rarely purchase pieces needing major restoration as we want

-to give out customers the very best most original pieces possible.
-Jewelry
+to give our customers the very best most original pieces possible, and

 There are many jewelry books with

-In the end, however, if you are selling, your jewelry is worth
+In the end, however, your jewelry is worth

 SELLING VENUES